Stormy9/Stormy9.github.io/CS460/references/html/index.md

 * `html5` is semantic -- tag names have some meaning, like `<header>` & `<footer>`, `<main>` & `<aside>`, `<nav>`, `<article>`, `<section>`, `<figure>`, `<picture>`, `<output>`, `<mark>`, and some others.

     * You can still use a plain ol' `<div>` if you need to, giving it a `class` or `id`.
-But the semantic tags give better structure & definition to your pages, so use that when/where you can.
+But the semantic tags give better structure & definition to your pages, so use those when/where you can, and `<div>` when you need to.

-* Several new attributes to go with certain tags
+* Several new, cool attributes to go with certain tags
     * plus support for custom attributes!

 * Including video/audio media in your pages is a lot more straight-forward, with the new `<audio>` & `<video>` tags -- no more flash players or anything!
     * easily set attributes to put user contols on the players!

-* Several new & improved form features -- including `Regular Expressions` & input validation
+* Several new & improved form features -- including `regular expressions` & input validation
     * many of the new (cool!) attributes are for handling forms!
+    * even though we did `html5` at Chemeketa... we learned to do input validation for forms with JavaScript.
+Which continues to have it's use -- and can augment what `html5` does... but `html5` makes it more straight-forward.

 * A much more concise `<!DOCTYPE html>` declaration up-top!